Analysis | Mask or No Mask? Why the Guidance Has Been Shifting

 1. How can masks help?

 The evidence so far is that the coronavirus causing Covid-19 spreads predominantly in respiratory droplets -- spatters of liquid expelled when an infected person coughs, sneezes or even speaks.
 Transmission can occur if the droplets reach the mouth, nose or eye of someone nearby, either directly or from an unwashed hand that’s touched a contaminated surface.
 When an infected person wears a face cover, the droplets can be caught by the mask rather than being expelled.
-This could be especially useful against Covid-19 because evidence suggests that a third to half of transmissions occur from people who have not yet developed symptoms and so may remain out and about.
-In theory, wearing a face covering could also help protect people who are uninfected, if it stops them from touching their face.
+This could be especially useful against Covid-19, because evidence suggests that a third to half of transmissions occur from people who have not yet developed symptoms and so may remain out and about.
+In theory, wearing a face covering could also help protect people who are uninfected.

 2. Why did the WHO change its guidance?